A Strange Loop: London (2023)

+Other productions

+A Strange Loop played as a co-production between American Conservatory Theater (A.C.T.) in San Francisco and the Center Theatre Group in Los Angeles, presented at A.C.T. from April 18 to May 12, 2024, and the Center Theatre Group's Ahmanson Theatre from June 5 to June 30, 2024.
+The production was helmed by the same creative team as the Broadway and London mountings and featured a largely new cast as Usher and the Thoughts, with John-Andrew Morrison reprising his role as Thought 4.

+A Strange Loop played as a co-production between Firehouse Theater and the Richmond Triangle Players in Richmond, Virginia from June 27th to August 29th, 2025.
+The production featured a completley different cast and crew from other professional productions, directed by Katrinah Carol Lewis, and starred Marcus Antonio as Usher.
+The production as critically acclaimed.

+Reception

+Upon opening off-Broadway on June 17, 2019.
+A Strange Loop received critical acclaim.
+In particular, it was praised for its emotional honesty and meta themes within both the writing and the musical compositions.
+It was also praised for the performances that the cast gave, calling them “physically exhaustive.”
+However, it was deemed as unlikely to become a Broadway show due to it potentially getting "too easily lost in a Broadway House."

+A Strange Loop opened on Broadway on April 26, 2022, and also received critical acclaim.
+In particular, it was praised for its themes and tone which were successfully retained from the off-Broadway version and then cleaned up for the larger, more consumer based crowd which would be found on Broadway.
+There was a light critiquing about how working within the large institution of Broadway instead of merely peering in has made some of the commentary become shallow.

 Cast recordings

 The original off-Broadway cast recording was released on September 27, 2019, on Yellow Sound Label.
 The album peaked at number 6 on the Billboard Cast Albums chart.
-A Broadway cast album was recorded on April 10, 2022 and released on June 10, 2022 through Sh-K-Boom Records, Yellow Sound Label, Barbara Whitman Productions, and Ghostlight Records.
+A Broadway cast album was recorded on April 10, 2022, and released on June 10, 2022, through Sh-K-Boom Records, Yellow Sound Label, Barbara Whitman Productions, and Ghostlight Records.
 It debuted at number two on the Cast Albums chart.
-The cast recording received a Grammy nomination for Best Musical Theater Album for the 65th Annual Grammy Awards, to be held in February 2023.

 Box office

 On June 14, 2022, Deadline reported that the musical filled 98% of its available seats during the week ending June 12.
 The musical grossed $676,316 for seven performances.
 The musical also broke the Lyceum Theatre box office house record for a standard 8-performance week, taking $860,496 for the week ending June 26, a $15,183 bump over the previous week.
-As of September 2022, A Strange Loop grossed around $14.2 million from 136,777 attendance and 157 performance.
+As of September 2022, A Strange Loop grossed around $14.2 million from 136,777 attendance and 157 performances.